Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences

 Research on the persuasive capabilities of generative AI spans multiple disciplines, including computer science as well as the social and complexity sciences \cite{duerr2021persuasive}.
 Recent progress in large language models has drawn attention to their potential for persuasion and related applications \cite{jin-etal-2024-persuading, rogiers2024persuasion}.
 Early studies by \citet{wang-etal-2019-persuasion} explored personalized persuasive dialogue systems designed to promote socially beneficial outcomes.
 Subsequent studies have investigated how individuals respond to persuasive machine-generated text and how they perceive its effectiveness \cite{karinshak2023working, bai2025llm, goldstein2024persuasive}.
 In addition, \citet{schoenegger2025large} explored whether LLMs can be more persuasive than humans, while \citet{pauli2025measuring} analyzed the extent to which LLMs are capable of generating persuasive language.

-Parallel work has investigated approaches for detecting persuasion. \citet{da2019fine} presented corpus of news annotated at the fragment level with 18 persuasive techniques and proposed multi-granularity neural network to detect persuasion. \citet{piskorski2023multilingual} extended the taxonomy of techniques proposed by \citet{da2019fine} and presented a multilingual dataset.
+Parallel work has investigated approaches for detecting persuasion. \citet{da2019fine} presented corpus of news annotated at the fragment level with eighteen persuasive techniques and proposed multi-granularity neural network to detect persuasion. \citet{piskorski2023multilingual} extended the taxonomy of techniques proposed by \citet{da2019fine} and presented a multilingual dataset. \citet{modzelewski-etal-2024-mipd} introduced a Polish disinformation dataset annotated with eleven manipulation techniques, defining manipulation as the intentional use of persuasion for malicious purposes.
 Moreover, persuasion detection was a task of different recognized workshops such SemEval or SlavicNLP \cite{da-san-martino-etal-2020-semeval, dimitrov-etal-2021-semeval, piskorski-etal-2023-semeval, piskorski2025slavicnlp}.

 To the best of our knowledge, no prior work has investigated whether LLM-generated persuasive texts are easier to automatically detect than human-written ones.
 Furthermore, existing research has not provided a linguistic analysis comparing LLM-generated and human persuasive content.